linuxontheweb/LOTW/README.md

 ### Project structure

+**README.md**: This file.

-**server.js** is for serving the system files to the client.
+**server.js**: The main service for sending core LOTW system files to the client.

-Shell scripts related to the development and maintenance of the LOTW project are kept in **bin**.
+**bin**: For shell scripts related to the development and maintenance of the LOTW project.

-Instructions related to the development and maintenance of the LOTW project are kept in **howto**.
+**howto**: For Instructions related to the development and maintenance of the LOTW project.

-Images to be shown in the project documentation go in **img**.
+**img**: For images to be shown in the project documentation.

-The essential client-side files of the LOTW system are kept in the **root** subfolder.
+**root**: The essential client-side files of the LOTW system are kept there.

-All kinds of services to extend the system's functionality (such as sending and receiving email) are kept in the **svcs** subfolder, and are each run as node servers on available ports.
+**svcs**: All kinds of services to extend the system's functionality (such as sending and receiving email) are kept there, and are each run as nodejs servers on available ports.

-Static assets to be used in the website (external to the LOTW system) are kept in **www**.
+**www**: For static assets to be used in the website (external to the LOTW system).

 ### Viewing and editing files